Arabic: Diglossia

 The sociolinguistic situation of Arabic in modern times provides a prime example of the linguistic phenomenon of diglossia, which is the normal use of two separate varieties of the same language, usually in different social situations.
 Tawleed is the process of giving a new shade of meaning to an old classical word.
-For example, al-hatif lexicographically, means the one whose sound is heard but whose person remains unseen.
+For example, al-hatif lexicographically means the one whose sound is heard but whose person remains unseen.
 Now the term al-hatif is used for a telephone.
 Therefore, the process of tawleed can express the needs of modern civilization in a manner that would appear to be originally Arabic.

 In the case of Arabic, educated Arabs of any nationality can be assumed to speak both their school-taught Standard Arabic as well as their native dialects, which depending on the region may be mutually unintelligible.
 Some of these dialects can be considered to constitute separate languages which may have "sub-dialects" of their own.
 When educated Arabs of different dialects engage in conversation (for example, a Moroccan speaking with a Lebanese), many speakers code-switch back and forth between the dialectal and standard varieties of the language, sometimes even within the same sentence.
-Arabic speakers often improve their familiarity with other dialects via music or film.

 The issue of whether Arabic is one language or many languages is politically charged, in the same way it is for the varieties of Chinese, Hindi and Urdu, Serbian and Croatian, Scots and English, etc. In contrast to speakers of Hindi and Urdu who claim they cannot understand each other even when they can, speakers of the varieties of Arabic will claim they can all understand each other even when they cannot.

 While there is a minimum level of comprehension between all Arabic dialects, this level can increase or decrease based on geographic proximity: for example, Levantine and Gulf speakers understand each other much better than they do speakers from the Maghreb.
-The issue of diglossia between spoken and written language is a significant complicating factor: A single written form, significantly different from any of the spoken varieties learned natively, unites a number of sometimes divergent spoken forms.
-For political reasons, Arabs mostly assert that they all speak a single language, despite significant issues of mutual incomprehensibility among differing spoken versions.
+The issue of diglossia between spoken and written language is a complicating factor: A single written form, differing sharply from any of the spoken varieties learned natively, unites several sometimes divergent spoken forms.
+For political reasons, Arabs mostly assert that they all speak a single language, despite mutual incomprehensibility among differing spoken versions.

 From a linguistic standpoint, it is often said that the various spoken varieties of Arabic differ among each other collectively about as much as the Romance languages.
 This is an apt comparison in a number of ways.
 The period of divergence from a single spoken form is similar—perhaps 1500 years for Arabic, 2000 years for the Romance languages.
 Also, while it is comprehensible to people from the Maghreb, a linguistically innovative variety such as Moroccan Arabic is essentially incomprehensible to Arabs from the Mashriq, much as French is incomprehensible to Spanish or Italian speakers but relatively easily learned by them.
 This suggests that the spoken varieties may linguistically be considered separate languages.